ezgisubasi/turkish-tweets-sentiment-analysis/README.md

    <img width="900" height="400" alt="Ekran Resmi 2021-06-28 01 15 28" src="https://user-images.githubusercontent.com/52889449/127268644-015209d7-7c11-44ff-92b4-691ca5e3686f.png">
 </p>

 This sentiment analysis project determines whether the tweets posted in the Turkish language on Twitter are positive or negative.
+Since Turkish is not the most studied language, it has an insufficient amount of data.
+Therefore I created a new dataset with 15000 tweets by combining multiple datasets.

 # Text Preprocessing